Go straight to the pollination guide you require:

 Stella, Lapins , Morello, Sunburst, and Simone are self-fertile.

 Stella is a good universal pollinator being compatible with most of the varieties that require cross-pollination.

+Sweet cherries (Prunus avium) are the only fruit species where pollination can be problematic.
+Sweet cherries exhibit considerable incompatibility between varieties, and even if two varieties bloom at the same time cross-pollination may not occur.
 Apart from the self-fertile varieties, two different cherries are required for pollination although flowering of both trees must coincide.
 Flowering times can vary with location and weather variations from year to year.

 Chestnuts require two trees, not necessarily of different varieties, for pollination although for reliable fruit set a number of trees should be planted ensuring that flowering times overlap.
 Chestnut trees are wind pollinated.